fjp/ppp/ch1-computers_people_and_programming/ch1-review.md

 5. Where does software play an important role?
 List some examples.

+ Most computers work out of our sight and are part of the systems that keep our civilization going.
+Some fill rooms; others are smaller than a small coin.
+Many of the most interesting computers don’t directly interact with a human through a keyboard, mouse, or similar gadget.

 Software is important in all kinds of fields:

 - Medicine